Plastic Surgeon or Cosmetic Surgeon—What’s the Difference anyway?

 Some examples of plastic surgery procedures:

 Breast reconstruction after mastectomy, cleft-lip repair, hand surgery and finger re-plantations, scar revisions, scar and skin graft surgery for burns, skin flaps for tissue defects.

-2. Cosmetic Surgery and Plastic Surgery differ in their training.
+2. Cosmetic Surgery vs Plastic Surgery differ in their training.

 Plastic surgery training is completed through a post-graduate or combined residency program

 To make things even more confusing, there are two tracks to becoming a plastic surgeon.
 Some complete an entire 5 years of general or otolaryngology surgery training plus an additional 2-3 years of post-graduate training in plastic surgery.
 Another path to plastic surgery is a “combined” program in which surgeons complete 3 years of general surgery training followed by 3 years of plastic surgery training.

 The commonality between cosmetic surgery vs plastic surgery is that a large portion of the training is dedicated to general surgery or otolaryngology (3-5 years) followed by a period (2-3 years) in which a plastic surgeon must master all aspects of reconstructive surgery including craniofacial surgery, hand surgery, burn surgery, microsurgery, and some cosmetic surgery.

 In total, only a very small portion of a plastic surgeon’s training (a few months over 6-7 years) is dedicated to training in cosmetic surgery and not all cosmetic surgical procedures are taught.
 It is for this reason that many plastic surgeons choose to undergo additional fellowships or apprenticeships in cosmetic surgery in order to be comfortable and proficient at cosmetic procedures specifically.